cmu-odml/cmu-odml.github.io/labs/04_pruning.md

 # measure new size on disk:
 print(f'{os.path.getsize("model.pt")/1e6} MB')

-# notice not actually 1/10 of the size but oh well
+# notice the new size is not actually 1/10 of the size... consider why this might be the case
 ```

 And, we can load this model and use as normal as well: